chebpy/chebpy/README.rst

-Chebfun is capable of handling point-discontinuities.
-Here's one way of seeing this in which we compute the pointwise maximum of two functions.
+Chebfun is capable of handling certain classes of point-discontinuity.
-The resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
-The breakpoints have been automatically determined by solving the corresponding root-finding problem.
+Here for instance we compute the pointwise maximum of two functions for which the resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
+The breakpoints have been automatically determined by solving the appropriate root-finding problem.

 .. code:: python